hamzabenai/Automated_Machine_learning_prototype/README.md

 - Consistency between training and testing performance
 - Absolute performance thresholds
 - Cross-validation stability
+- Scoring System based on the evaluation metrics, where the model is valid if the score was greater than 9 points.

 6. Model Export `ExportClass.py`, `exportModel.py`
 - Saves trained model as pickle file